 Democrats try to block Green Party from presidential ballot in Wisconsin, citing legal issues

-MADISON, Wis .
-(AP) — A member of the Democratic National Committee filed a complaint Wednesday seeking to remove the Green Party’s presidential candidate from the ballot in Wisconsin, arguing that the party is ineligible.
+MADISON, Wis.
+(AP) — An employee of the Democratic National Committee filed a complaint Wednesday seeking to remove the Green Party’s presidential candidate from the ballot in Wisconsin, arguing that the party is ineligible.

 It’s the latest move by the DNC to block third-party candidates from the ballot.
 Democrats are also seeking to stop independent Robert F. Kennedy Jr. in several states.

-Note: This story has been updated to correct that Strange is an employee of the DNC, not a member.